thinkcompany/think_dev-standards/development-standards/performance.md

 Third party display ads are the single biggest performance drain on the web today.
 For every 1 HTTP request a web page sends to an ad server, as many as 10 elements are returned in order to fulfill that request, including tracking beacons, JavaScript files, images and Flash.
 These assets are usually distributed across domain names, further increasing latency and round trip time for the entire page.

 The best way to mitigate these effects is to place each display ad into an iframe.
 The iframe will allow the ad requests to be processed in parallel to the web page without interfering with is performance.
 An ad that fails to load in an iframe may delay the onLoad or onDomReady events and prevent JavaScript loading, but the HTML documents will be completely styled and interactive.

+## Images

+### Optimization

+All images in the project should be compressed.
+This will be one of the biggest performance enhancing things you can do for a website as images can easily be some of the largest files the browser has to load.
+A page with excess image weight will load slower.

+[ImageOptim](https://imageoptim.com/ "ImageOptim") will do this for you.

+### Optimal Image Type

+Different images perform better depending on what they image is.
+Vector images (.svg) perform better for images composed of geometric shapes.
+Raster images (.jpeg) perform better for photos.

+PNG files are not able to be compressed as well as JPEG images (does not allow any *lossy* compression), and thus should be used judiciously.
+Occasionally, they can be used as a replacement for vector images to display geometric images and text at high resolution and small sizes.

+### Specify Image Dimensions, Do Not Resize
+Images are inline elements and content must flow around them.
+Embedding the image dimensions in the markup via the width and height attributes will help the browser do less processing to determine the layout and will eliminate the reflow drawing that can occur as content is loaded and parsed.
+This only works for static designs however.

+When implementing a responsive design, let the CSS control the image size rather than using HTML width and height attributes.